AIML-JIIT/Genai-Workshop-rag-nextjs-frontend-24-8-2025/README.md

 ## How It Works

-1. **Upload PDFs:** Drag and drop or select PDF files to upload.
+1. **Upload PDFs:** Drag and drop or select PDF or pptx files to upload.
 The backend processes your documents for extraction and indexing.
 2. **Ask Questions:** Use the chat interface to ask queries in natural language.
 3. **Get Contextual Answers:** The assistant replies with answers, each linked to the specific source (book/paper) and a relevancy score.
 4. **Visualize Results:** Click "View Graph" to see a mindmap of answer snippets and their relationships to your query.